rodlie/animsvg/README.md

 * macOS High Sierra *(10.13)* or newer
 * Ubuntu 22.04 *(Jammy)* or similar/newer

+## FAQ

+### is this a fork?

+Yes, this is a fork of [enve](https://github.com/MaurycyLiebner/enve).
+The upstream project has stalled and is not responding to issues and/or requests.

+We will continue the development under the name ``enve2d`` for the foreseeable future.

+This project is currently lead by [Ole-André Rodlie](https://github.com/rodlie) on behalf of NettStudio AS.

 # License

-Copyright &copy; 2023 enve2d developers
+Copyright &copy; enve2d [developers](https://github.com/enve2d/enve2d/graphs/contributors)

 Copyright &copy; 2016-2022 Maurycy Liebner

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+**This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [GNU General Public License](LICENSE.md) for more details.**

 # Build